 Our Diabetic Eye Exams

-Diabetic Eye Disease
+Common Diabetic Eye Diseases

 Diabetic retinopathy is the most frequent cause of vision loss for individuals with diabetes as well as the leading cause of blindness in Canada.
 It occurs when the blood vessels lining the retina are damaged due to chronically high blood sugar.